 Make sure to take inventory of all of your ingredients BEFORE you hit the store so that you don’t end up buying double of something you may already have.
 Make sure you check stock of the healthy foods in your refrigerator and your pantry, in case you need to restock anything.

 I made you a little printable of some of healthy staples you might want on hand each week to help you.
-Most of the foods are “whole foods” meaning they come in there most natural state.
+Most of the foods are “whole foods” meaning they come in their most natural state.
 No processed foods and very minimally processed condiments.
 (This is rule numero uno on the LFG Nutrition Plan.)

 Download your FREE Clean Eating Grocery List HERE!